 In 2018, United Airlines began printing its inflight magazine on lighter paper, cutting 1 ounce from each magazine to 6.85 ounces.
 At the time, United operated 744 mainline aircraft with an average seat capacity of ~210.
 This translates to a reduction of just ~13 pounds per flight—about the same weight as a scrawny Cavalier King Charles.
 Yet, United said this generated 170,000 gallons of fuel savings annually, translating to $290,000 in fuel costs.

-However, airline industry profit margins are some of the thinnest of any industry in the world.
+Airline industry profit margins are some of the thinnest of any industry in the world.
 And fuel is nearly half of the cost to run an airline.
-Therefore, it really is no surprise that airlines are constantly seeking new and creative ways to lower this “uncontrollable” and large expense.
+Therefore, it is no surprise that airlines are constantly seeking new and creative ways to lower this “uncontrollable” and large expense.

 Enter: the electric airplane.

-This article analyzes the reasons why the electric airplane is coming to light now, the technologies and hurdles, the size of the market, and the competitive landscape.
+This article analyzes the reasons why the electric airplane is coming to the forefront now, the technologies and hurdles, the size of the market, and the competitive landscape.
 We’ll also take a guess at when you’ll be flying in your first electric plane.

 Why Are Electric Airplanes Taking Off Now?

 The primary answer to the question of why electric airplanes are having their moment in the sun now is climate regulation.
 Recently, US and foreign regulators have made serious calls to reduce emissions.
 While “only” 2-3% of worldwide emissions come from flying, according to Roland Berger, this could reach 10% by 2050 or even 24% if other sectors get cleaner faster as some experts are predicting.
 The International Civil Aviation Organization (ICAO), a United Nations agency, is calling for a cap on net aviation CO2 emissions as of 2020 (carbon-neutral growth).
 With greater adoption of electric propulsion, this could remain relatively steady at 2-5%.